bclinkinbeard/Georgia/report.md

 * Whose high jump change is more remarkable?
 Explain your answer.
 * Which high jumper improved more?
 Explain your answer.

-Simple subtraction tells us how much each changed: 6 inches for Anna and 2 inches for Judy.
+The first question is a familiar one in any arithmetic class.
+Simple subtraction tells us how much each changed:
+6 inches for Anna and 2 inches for Judy.
+The second and third questions are more subtle.
+One might simply answer those questions by saying that since Anna's best high jump changed more than Judy's, Anna's change is more remarkable.
 However comparing Anna’s 6 inch improvement to Judy’s 2 inch improvement requires care.
+Bigger isn't necessarily better when comparing changes in scores.

-Though it is certainly true that 6 inches is more than 2 inches, a 6 inch improvement for a novice is not more impressive than a 2 inch improvement for an expert.
+Though it is certainly true that 6 inches is more than 2 inches, a 6 inch improvement for a novice is not more remarkable than a 2 inch improvement for an expert.
 Novices generally improve a lot when starting--often referred to as beginners gains.
 Understanding Anna’s and Judy’s improvement requires one to compare them to their peer’s: those whose high jumping ability is like theirs.
 A 2 inch increase for an elite high jumper is remarkable whereas 6 inches for a novice is typical.

+A 6 inch improvement for a novice isn't that remarkable as most novices show at least that much improvement.
+By contrast, the 2 inch improvement for Judy puts her within striking distance of the world record.
+A bigger change isn't necessarily more remarkable.
+This isn't unique to high jumping.
+Numerous events are like this: A 2 inch increase in height for a 60 year old is more remarkable than a 4 inch increase for a toddler.
+It is normal for toddlers to grow 4 inches from one year to the next but it is not normal for adults to grow 2 inches.
+The moral of the story problem is that __context matters__.

 ## Subtraction isn't a growth model